 There are additional medications for pain management that could be discussed with the doctors at Rochester Regional Health if any of these treatments have not worked out for you in the past.

 Corticosteroids can be injected into arthritic joints and relieve the pain associated with inflammation within the joint.
 This can be associated with long term relief but is not right for everyone.
-As well, Hyaluronic acids (Synvisc or Hyalgan) can be injected.
-In this procedure, a gel-like fluid is injected into the knee joint and may take 1 -3 injections over several weeks.
+As well, hyaluronic acids (Synvisc, Euflexxa, Durolane, Orthovisc, etc.) can be injected.
+In this procedure, a gel-like fluid is injected into the knee joint.
+This may take 1-3 injections over several weeks depending on the product your insurance approves for use.
+These are commonly called “lubrication shots” or “chicken shots.”